-A message circulating among the Muslim community claimed that “anything could happen” on Friday, the fifteenth day of the holy month of Ramzan, and nobody should venture out; cops bolstered security outside major mosques in the city
+A message circulating among the Muslim community claimed that "anything could happen" on Friday, the 15th day of the holy month of Ramzan, cops bolstered security outside major mosques in the city

 A Message circulating on social media platforms proclaiming Friday (July 3) as 'Qayamat Ki Raat' and warning the Muslim community to stay indoors sent the Mumbai police into a tizzy.
 On Thursday night, police rushed to bolster security outside major mosques in the city and cleared hawkers and vehicles from these areas on Friday.

 Taking no chance: Police personnel stand guard at Zaveri Bazaar.
 Areas near major mosques in the city were made no-parking zones and were cleared of vehicles and hawkers.
 Pic/Suresh KK

 Since Thursday, the message is being circulated on Facebook and WhatsApp proclaiming that Friday, the fifteenth day of the holy month of Ramzan, would be 'Qayamat Ki Raat (Judgement Day)' and 'anything could happen' on this day.